EDUCBA Logo

 7. Click OK.

 A teacher has a table of students’ Maths test marks and passing marks.
-They need to easily determine which students have passed, just passed, or failed.
-To simplify this task, the teacher wants to create a drop-down menu for selecting the appropriate result for each student.
+They must easily determine which students have passed, just passed, or failed.
+To simplify this task, the teacher wants to create a drop-down menu to select each student’s appropriate result.

 Solution: